The Oscars

 The Best Actress Category:

 The Best Actress nominees were all of the major stars of five of the Best Picture nominated films.
 [It was the first time in 47 years that all of the Best Actress nominees were in Best Picture-nominated films.]
 Most of them were first-time nominees.
-Two of the nominees in the category were recognized for non-English language performances:
+Two of the nominees in the category were recognized for non-English language performances.
+The Best Actress Oscar winner was:

 • 38 year-old British-actress Cynthia Erivo (with her third nomination and no wins) for her role as Elphaba Thropp, a misunderstood young woman because of her green skin - the future Wicked Witch of the West, in the fantasy musical Wicked